You are here

 Black spot of rose, or rose black spot, is caused by the fungus Diplocarpon rosae.
 As one of the most common and important diseases affecting roses, it is found wherever they are planted.
 The fungus infects leaves in the spring and reduces the plant’s vigor throughout the growing season, causing them to be more susceptible to winter damage and other stressors.
 If left unchecked, bloom numbers will decrease each year.

 Symptoms vary depending on the rose variety as well as the strain of the fungus.
 Typical symptoms are rapidly expanding black or purple spots on the upper leaf surface and may possess yellow halos.
-Black lesions may also appear on young stems, and leaves may not drop despite the presence of black or purple lesions.
+Yellow halos can surround the spots which can turn the entire leaf yellow.
+The leaves then drop and defoliation occurs.
+Infected canes appear to have purple lesions on them.

 Signs of the disease are small black lesions on the leaf.
 These lesions contain fruiting bodies (acervuli), that carry the spores of the disease that are used for infection of nearby plants.